 Data was collected from a 10% uniform sample of Twitter posts made during 2013, specifically the Gardenhose API.
 Twitter activity consists of short posts called tweets which are limited to 140 characters.
 Retweets, where users repost a tweet to spread its content, were not considered.
 (The spread of causal statements will be considered in future work.)
 We considered only English-language tweets for this study.
 To avoid cross-language effects, we kept only tweets with a user-reported language of 'English' and, as a second constraint, individual tweets needed to match more English stopwords than any other language's set of stopwords.
-Stopwords considered for each language were determined using NLTK's database [30].
+Stopwords considered for each language were determined using NLTK's database [31].
 A tweet will be referred to as a 'document' for the rest of this work.

 All document text was processed the same way.
-Punctuation, XML characters, and hyperlinks were removed, as were Twitter-specific "at-mentions" and "hashtags" (see also the Appendix).
+Punctuation, XML characters, and hyperlinks were removed, as were Twitter-specific "at-mentions" and "hashtags".
 There is useful information here, but it is either not natural language text, or it is Twitter-specific, or both.
 Documents were broken into individual words (unigrams) on whitespace.
-Casing information was retained, as we will use it for our Named Entity analysis, but otherwise all words were considered lowercase only (see also the Appendix).
-Stemming [31] and lemmatization [32] were not performed.
+Casing information was retained, as we will use it for our Named Entity analysis, but otherwise all words were considered lowercase only.
+Stemming [32] and lemmatization [33] were not performed.